The Troubling Part Of Katie Hill’s Story That No One Is Talking About

 In response, Hill took a stand: She admitted to engaging in a consensual relationship with her former campaign aide, but vehemently denied any relationship with the legislative director in question.

-"During the final tumultuous years of my abusive marriage, I became involved in a relationship with someone on my campaign," Hill wrote in a letter to constituents.
+"During the final tumultuous years of my abusive marriage, I became involved in a relationship with someone on my campaign," Hill wrote in a letter to constituents obtained by the The New York Times.
 "I know that even a consensual relationship with a subordinate is inappropriate, but I still allowed it to happen despite my better judgment.
 For that I apologize.
 I wish nothing but the best for her and hope everyone respects her privacy in this difficult time."

 She added: "I am saddened that the deeply personal matter of my divorce has been brought into public view, even the false allegations of a relationship with my congressional staffer, which I have publicly denied, and I am fully and proactively cooperating with the Ethics Committee."